Rock and Roll Hall of Fame: Criticism from inductees

-Steve Miller, a 2016 inductee, directed a litany of complaints at the hall, both during his induction speech and especially in interviews after it.
+On his 2016 induction, Steve Miller directed a litany of complaints at the hall, both during his induction speech and especially in interviews after it.
 His criticisms included that there is a general lack of female inductees, there is not enough support by the hall for music education, and inductees are treated poorly at the award ceremony.
 At the same ceremony, Cheap Trick guitarist Rick Nielsen commented on the hall's ticket policy for inductees and their families as unnecessarily expensive, a sentiment echoed by Miller.
+Velvet Underground drummer Maureen Tucker has dismissed the museum as the "Hall of Lame," despite the band being inducted a few years prior to the remark.

 In 2018, Bruce Dickinson of Iron Maiden called the hall "an utter and complete load of bollocks ... run by a bunch of sanctimonious bloody Americans who wouldn't know rock 'n' roll if it hit them in the face".
 Dickinson has also expressed an overall distaste for the hall's entity, arguing that "if you put [music] in a museum, then it's dead".
-Iron Maiden had been eligible for induction since 2004.
+Iron Maiden had been eligible for induction since 2004 and are due to be inducted in 2026.
 Hard rock and heavy metal website Blabbermouth.net observed how it had taken 15 years for Kiss to be inducted (eligible since 1999; inducted in 2014) and 23 years for Deep Purple (eligible since 1993; inducted in 2016).
 Regarding his band's non-induction into the hall, Judas Priest bassist Ian Hill stated in a 2019 interview, "I don't think they like heavy metal music in general."

-Fans of the Dave Matthews Band criticized the 2020 inductions because the band was not part of the class, despite them topping the fan vote.
-The band was inducted in 2024.

-The Dave Clark Five

-On March 14, 2007, two days after that year's induction ceremony, Roger Friedman of Fox News published an article that claimed the Dave Clark Five should have been the fifth inductee, as they had more votes than inductee Grandmaster Flash and the Furious Five.
-The article went on to say that Jann Wenner availed himself of a technicality on the day votes were due in.
-In reality, the Dave Clark Five received six more votes than Grandmaster Flash, but Wenner thought "we couldn't go another year without a rap act".

-The Rock and Roll Hall of Fame Foundation responded: "There is a format and rules and procedure.
-There is a specific time when the votes have to be in, and then they are counted.
-The bands with the top five votes got in."
-The Dave Clark Five were subsequently nominated again and then inducted the following year.